-Many Bible commentators use the word 'resurrection' for raising Lazarus from the dead.
+Some Bible commentators use the word 'resurrection' for raising Lazarus from the dead.
 Technically and theologically, it is the wrong word to use.
 It should be resuscitation, not resurrection.
 The first resurrection of mankind was done by Jesus Himself.
+But this resuscitated Lazarus had to die again.
+A major bummer for him.